orionprotocol/trading-sdk/README.md

 // wsUrl by default is ORION_WS.TEST.BSC
 const ws = new WS(wsUrl)

+// There is no need to call deprecated method ws.init() now,
-// no need in further initializing, module is ready to use
+// module is ready to use.
+But this method is left for backward compatibility.
 ```

 **To subscribe to the price feed:**